Donkey Kong Country 2: Audio

 The soundtrack of Diddy's Kong Quest was composed by David Wise and was released in the United States as The Original Donkey Kong Country 2 Soundtrack.
 The soundtrack maintains similarity to its predecessor with its prominent percussion and eclectic genres ranging between big band, disco and hip hop.
 The melodies and rhythms are largely comical in tone, but occasionally melancholic.
 Certain themes are reminiscent of compositions by Vangelis and Phil Collins.
 Wise cited Koji Kondo's music for the Mario and Zelda games, Geoff and Tim Follin's music for Plok!, and synthesizer-based film soundtracks released in the 1980s as influences in creating the music for the Donkey Kong Country series.
+The orchestral sound of Donkey Kong Country 2 was influenced by the works of Russian classical composers such as Prokofiev, Tchaikovsky, and Mussorgsky, which was done to fit with the game's darker theme.
 As with its predecessor, the music was produced for the SNES's SPC700 chip for the game to sound similar to the Korg Wavestation synthesizer.

-The track "Stickerbush Symphony" has received particular critical acclaim.
-Writing for Kotaku, Ethan Gach called it "melancholic and reflective" while still "up-tempo enough to be a bop" and that when combined with its accompanying level, it was "one of the most transcendent platforming moments in the genre".

 The game's soundtrack was the focus of an OverClocked ReMix collaboration, Serious Monkey Business.
 The final track, "Donkey Kong Rescued", was remixed by David Wise himself, featuring Grant Kirkhope on electric guitar and Robin Beanland on trumpet.